 For example here we define three aggregate attributes named

-price which are all computed with the same column,
+price which are all computed using the same column,

-of the original dataset applying three different aggregate functions.
+of the original dataset but applying three different aggregate functions to it.

 _cdb_feature_countcannot be used for aggregated columns, as they correspond to columns always present in the result.